MikhaD/minesweeper/README.md

     - Change non game stopping settings 10 times in 1 game (indecisive)
     - Lose 10 games on the second click (Do you know how to play)
     - Get all other achievements (try hard)
+    - +versions of time achievements (easy in under 10s)

 - Stats
   - Best time for each size